PipedreamHQ/pipedream/components/microsoft_teams_bot/README.md

 ## Quickstart

-1. Create a bot in Azure Portal
+1. Create a bot in the Azure Portal
 2. Set up a Pipedream webhook
 3. Configure the bot's messaging endpoint
 4. Create and upload the Teams app manifest